Virginia lieutenant governor enters race for governor

 FAIRFAX, Va.
-(AP) - Virginia Lieutenant Governor Justin Fairfax formally kicked off his campaign for governor Saturday, a year after facing two allegations of sexual assault.
+(AP) - Virginia Lt.
+Gov. Justin Fairfax formally kicked off his campaign for governor Saturday, a year after facing two allegations of sexual assault.

 Fairfax delivered a campaign speech at the Old Court House in Fairfax in northern Virginia.